top of page

 Rustenburg Kloof: The Trail From Heaven (and a Bit of Hell)

-It was steep, technical, challenging, and absolutely my kind of chaos.
+It was steep in a technical way, challenging, and absolutely my kind of chaos.

 But, honestly?
 I’ve never seen a hike so breathtakingly beautiful and depressingly trashed at the same time.